Oladayo-Ahmod/ZK-DAO/README.md

 The DAO provides the following functionality:

-- Stakeholder Contributions: Users can contribute at least `0.1 manta` to become stakeholders within the DAO.
+- Stakeholder Contributions: Users can contribute at least `0.005 ETH` to become stakeholders within the DAO and they can't contribute more `0.006`
 - Proposal Creation: Stakeholders can raise proposals for consideration by the DAO community.
 - Voting: Stakeholders are able to vote on proposed initiatives during the stipulated voting period of 5 minutes.
 - Payment Processing: After the voting period concludes, if a proposal receives more upvotes than downvotes, payment is processed to the designated beneficiary.
 This payment processing function is exclusively handled by the deployer account.